Redundancy Guide: More than two years’ service

 • 100+ redundancies: At least 45 days

-During this time, you stay on the payroll and keep all your benefits.
+During this time, you stay on the payroll and keep your usual benefits.

-If your role is at risk but others in the same role are staying, your employer must use fair criteria to decide who goes.
-This could include:
+If your role is at risk but others in the same role are staying, your employer must use fair and objective criteria to decide who goes.

 • Skills, qualifications, and ability